The Ultimate Guide for Success in the World’s #1 Most Profitable Business

-Are you considering the idea to start a bookkeeping business?
-This might be one of the best decisions you ever make.
+Want to know the ins and outs of starting a bookkeeping business?
+This might be one of the best decisions you ever make as you consider your own respectable, home-based business.

 And, how can I say this?
 Glad you asked.

-Entrepreneur Magazine ranks bookkeeping as the #1 most profitable business in existence.
+Entrepreneur Magazine ranks bookkeeping – along with accounting – as the #1 most profitable business on the planet.

 In addition to a bookkeeping business being a cash-cow, it also has built-in demand.
 Every business in the world is required to maintain accurate bookkeeping records.
-Business owners need to know where their money is coming from and where it is going…
+Small business owners need to know where their money is coming from and where it is going…

 …enter the great bookkeeper.

-Business owners (we also call them entrepreneurs) need a great bookkeeper to make sure their financial records are in order.
+Small business owners (we also call them entrepreneurs) need a great bookkeeper to make sure their financial statements are in order.

-However, entrepreneurs WANT more; they long for a bookkeeper that goes beyond bean-counting and helps their business to be more profitable.
+However, entrepreneurs WANT more; they long for a bookkeeper that goes beyond the accounting / bookkeeping and helps their business to be more profitable.
+Small business owners want someone to help them to make sense of their balance sheet (one of the big three financial statements which shows assets, liabilities and equity) and explain it in laymen’s terms.

-With the advancement of cloud-based bookkeeping applications, bookkeepers now focus less on the boring aspects of the profession such as data entry, and can focus on providing real value to entrepreneurs in the form of advice.
+With the advancement of cloud-based business accounting apps, bookkeepers now focus less on the boring aspects of the profession such as data entry, and can focus on providing real value to entrepreneurs in the form of advice.

 What does all of this mean for YOU?
-Is there a benefit for you to start a bookkeeping business?
-Let’s see…
+Is there a benefit for you starting a bookkeeping business?
+Let’s see.

 A Flexible Schedule: most of your work as a bookkeeping business owner can be done when it’s convenient for you.
 Maybe you’re a night owl or early bird.